 You can encrypt the consumer secret into a secure sharing URL using https://sharelock.io/ with access granted to "@goformative.com".
 Send the Base URL, Consumer Key, and Consumer Secret to your success manager.

 Note that if you are using ClassLink, you can instruct them to share the roster data with us instead of sending us the credentials.
-Let us know once you have done so and also send us all the other information mentioned in this article that we need.
+See this article for more details.

 If your system does not support OneRoster API integration, but rather exports CSV files that must be added to a ZIP file and uploaded to an SFTP site, contact us to set up an SFTP account you can upload the file to.